Russia–Turkey relations: Normalisation of ties and beyond: 2016–present

 In 2018, Russia criticized the Turkish invasion of northern Syria aimed at ousting U.S.-backed Syrian Kurds from the enclave of Afrin.

-In June 2018, the Russian government-controlled news agency Sputnik, shut down its website in Kurdish language without mentioning any particular reason for the decision.
+In June 2018, the Russian government-controlled news agency Sputnik shut down its website in the Kurdish language without mentioning any particular reason for the decision.
 Former employees of Sputnik said that the news agency decided to shut it down at Turkey's request.

 In mid-August 2018, Russia and Turkey backed one another in their respective disputes with the United States.
 Russia condemned U.S. sanctions against Turkey over the detention of Andrew Brunson, while Turkey stated its opposition to U.S. sanctions on Russia over the annexation of Crimea and interference in the 2016 U.S. elections.